-Everyone knows the world's largest museum with some of the world's largest works of art.
-The Louvre is impressive in every way and there is always a long queue at the entrance.
+Everyone knows the world's largest museum with some of the world's greatest works of art.
+The Louvre is impressive in every way, and there is always a long queue at the entrance.
 However, the queue usually moves forward.
-On the first Sunday of the month from October to March, admission to the Louvre is free.
-It is an offer you must not miss.
+On the first Sunday of the month from October to March, entry to the Louvre is free.

 Most pilgrimages to Leonardo da Vinci's painting Mona Lisa - which is surprisingly small.
 It can be hard to get past the crowd and get a selfie with the picture.
 Patience and a little agility are the solution.
 The Louvre is filled with other great works, such as Venus from Milo.
 Take the time to explore and take it all as an experience.

 It is not only the Louvre that has free entry on the first Sunday of the month.
 This also applies, among other things, to the impressive Musée d'Orsay on the other side of the Seine and the Pompidou centre.

 At these museums, admission is free all year round.

 If you are under the age of 26, there are several places where you can enter for free every day.
 Many of the museums are closed either on Monday or Tuesday, so keep an eye on the opening hours.

 Paris is crossed by the river Seine and it is obvious to use the river to navigate.
 Many of the large known buildings are located along the Seine.
 There are promenades along the water both at street level and closer to the water.

 A large number of bridges cross the Seine and tie Paris together transversely, and a promenade should include at least one trip over the Pont Neuf.

 This bridge is known for the thousands of padlocks that loving couples have attached to the bridge with the wish of eternal love.